Software Engineer interview questions for Nigerian employers

-Ten interview questions for software engineers in Nigeria — each with what it's actually testing and the difference between a strong and weak answer.
-Use them in your next first-round.
+10 interview questions for software engineers in Nigeria — each with what it's actually testing and the difference between a strong and weak answer.
+Use them in your next first-round — Tezera's AI sits in and turns the conversation into a clean transcript and structured notes.

 Software engineers in Nigeria sit at the heart of the country's fastest-growing companies — from Lagos fintechs processing billions in payments to Abuja-based health-tech startups serving public hospitals.
 The role spans frontend, backend, infrastructure, and increasingly AI integration; most Nigerian SMBs hire generalists who can move across the stack, while larger companies (Flutterwave, Paystack, Andela) look for specialists.
 Strong English communication is table stakes for remote roles serving European or US customers, and time-zone overlap with London is the practical default.
 Compensation has risen sharply since 2021 as international companies hire Nigerian engineers directly; senior generalists earning $4,000–8,000/month in USD are no longer rare.